frostlogic-ab/agent-forge/CONTRIBUTING.md

 2. Update any examples or documentation
 3. The PR should work with the existing tests
 4. Ensure your code follows the project's style guidelines
+5. Add appropriate semantic versioning labels to your PR

 ## Style Guidelines